omar-nafea/FullStack/javaScript/8_Testing.md

 The test syntax itself becomes expectation documenting.
 When I write tests, those tests are a better alternative to comments in my source code because they specify what expectations my source code is trying to satisfy.

-**Tests are also callable, meaning I can execute tests to check if expectations are met.** To write an expectation statement JEST:
+Tests are also callable, meaning I can execute tests to check if expectations are met.
+To write an expectation statement in JEST (javascript testing library):

 ```JS
 function concatStrings(strA, strB){